For 2020, Mental Health Awareness Week is all about kindness. Research has shown that kindness and mental health are closely connected.

 - Despite affecting 23% of the population, less that 6% of UK health research funding is spent on mental health.

-If you, or someone you know, is struggling with their mental health
+If you, or someone you know, are struggling with mental health during this time

-There are organisations that can help.
-See our information on seeking urgent support and advice.
+There are resources and organisations that can help.